 - Less absorbent than disposable incontinence underwear

-- Not many size options available from most makers
+- Not many size options available from most manufacturers

 - Most expensive option

-- Used underwear must be hand-laundered or machine washed separately
+- Used underwear should be hand-laundered or machine washed separately

-- Depending on the materials used, bleach or strong detergent must be used to remove odors
+- Depending on the materials used, bleach or strong detergent is necessary to remove odor

-If you have stress incontinence—that is, if you leak when you laugh, sneeze, run, or exercise strenuously—bladder supports can be a good short-term solution while you’re exercising.
+If you have stress incontinence—that is, if you leak when you laugh, sneeze, cough, or exercise—bladder supports are a great short-term solution.
 Bladder supports are a tampon-like product inserted into the vagina.
-They work by lifting and supporting your urethra and bladder, preventing leaks from happening.
+They work by lifting and supporting your urethra and bladder, preventing leaks before they start.

-Best for: Short-term use during strenuous physical activity
+Best for: Short-term use during physical activity, especially in the pool

 - Easy insertion and disposal (just like a tampon!)